 On a hot day, it might seem like a great idea to cool down in open water.
 However, we strongly advise you stay out of the water.
-There are too many risks that you can't see hidden below the surface.
+There are too many risks that you can't see hidden below the surface and lots of other ways you can cool down.

 We want everyone who visits our canals and rivers to enjoy them safely.
 So we've listed out some of the reasons why you're better off enjoying the fresh air, wonderful wildlife and relaxing environment from the towpath.

-- but, don't be fooled by thinking that all canals are shallow, if you can't put your feet on the ground, it'll be much harder to get out.
+- However, don't be fooled by thinking that all canals are shallow.
+If you can't put your feet on the ground, it'll be much harder to get out.
 Rivers, reservoirs and docks are generally much deeper, and colder

 Hidden dangers under the water